kippesp/unity_space_shooter/notes.md

         - Use this value once the game has been stopped
     - What about moving outside the window?
         X: -6, 6    Z: -1, 13

+Add shots for the player
+    - Turn off the player
+    - Within in Materials is the bolt we will fire
+        - fx_bolt_orage
+    - Drag this into the Hierarchy
+    - Optionally change to cyan (from Texture)
+    - We need the bolt to interact with other objects and move within the environment
+    - Find the bolt in the Prefabs area
+    - The bolt doesn't distroy the asteroids
+        - Select the bolt
+        - Add a capsule collider under the phyics menu
+            - The orientation is wrong.
+We need the direction along the Z axis
+            - Adjust the radius and height (use the top-down to help):
+                - R=.03 H=.66
+        - Finally we need to make it a trigger
+    - A script is provided in the Scripts directory for the bolt, called Mover
+        - Open this script for editing
+        - What do we want the bolt to do?
+            - Move automatically
+            - Distroy anything it touches
+            - Go away after that
+            - Since we've added the rigid body component, it will have its own velocity
+                - All objects have a Transform.
+Movement along the blue axis in Unity is the "forward" direction."
+                - Add the code:
+                    rigidbody.velocity = transform.forward * speed;
+            - We used a speed of 10 on the player.
+So speed to 20 on the bolt.
+            - Play to test
+            - Delete the earlier prefab called Bolt
+            - Drag the new bolt into the Prefabs area
+            - Can drag the object into the scene during play, too

+Shooting the shots

+Adding a boundary

+Creating the asteroids

+Creating explosions

+Create a Game Controller

+Spawn Waves